SampathHS/TracknGo/README.md

 # track_n_go

-The Online Bus Ticket Reservation System, built on Flutter and Firebase. an application that allows visitors to check bus ticket availability, buy a bus ticket, and pay the bus ticket online.
+Online Bus Ticket Reservation System, built on Flutter and Firebase.
+An application that allows you to check bus ticket availability, purchase a bus ticket and pay the bus ticket online.

 ## Getting Started